anwyho/bartbot.bak/readme.md

 * Logging & debugging
 * Package logistics
 * RESTful APIs
+  * All the protocols
+  * How to design them and how to call them
   * Key/secret management
 * Serverless programming
 * Natural language processing